 They make THE most fantastic naan bread.
 I have never had anything so good.
 I would always order at least two Peshwari naans there with my meal.

-They can do this as they have their own clay oven in the back.
-If you ever are nearby Gouda, please go and visit them – their lamb madras or lamb vindaloo there is also a fantastically delicious meal.
+They can do this as they have their own clay tandoor oven in the back.
+If you ever are nearby Gouda, please go and visit them – their lamb madras or lamb vindaloo are both fantastically delicious meals.

-Anyhow, they never gave me their Indian bread recipe, so this is my next best alternative.
-It is nowhere near as good as the real thing at the New Tandoor, but I do not have a clay oven.
+Anyhow, they never shared their Indian bread recipe, so this is my next best alternative.
+It is not as good as the real thing at the New Tandoor, but I do not yet have a clay oven to play with.

 Two naan bread recipes

 Below I will give you a choice of two recipes, as you may or may not have access to a bread machine.
 The bread machine does make life easier as you just add the ingredients and let the machine do the work.

 But when I make it by hand I feel more of a sense of achievement (but it does make more mess).